Fahad-Aameer/chat-app-assignement/README.md

 ReactJS Chat Application

 This is a simple ReactJS chat application developed as part of the Exactspace Technologies Internship selection process.
-The application allows users to send and receive chat messages and interact with various features like liking messages and using emojis.

 Installation

 To run this application locally on your machine, follow the steps below: